-Scheduling and duration
+Scheduling and timeline

-"In order to register for an academic internship, participants must be Metropolitan State University alumni or current students with a minimum cumulative 2.0 GPA and be in good academic standing as defined in university Policy 2050 and procedure 205."
-Metropolitan State University Academic Internship Policy #2040
+In order to register for an academic internship, participants must be either current Metro State University students or alumni with a minimum cumulative 2.0 GPA and be in good academic standing, as defined in University Policy 2050 and Procedure 205.
+Review the full Academic Internship Policy.